jbconway/INST377FinalProject/docs/README.md

 To glone the repository copy and paste the code below into your terminal
 code: git@github.com:jbconway/INST377FinalProject.git

-This application utlizes Node, Supabase, Express, and Body Parser
+This application utlizes Node, Supabase, Express, Body Parser, and dotenv

 To install node:
 Code: npm install nodemon

 To install supabase:
 Code: npm install @supabase/supabase-js
-Note:
-A Supabase Key and Supabase URL is needed for this applicaiton

 To install express:
 Code: npm install express

 To install Body Parser:
-npm install body-parser
+Code: npm install body-parser

+To install dotenv:
+Code: install dotenv

 # How to run this application on a server
 To run this application use the following command: